nassorc/image-uploader/README.md

 ## Bugs

-- After adding image, image does not replace the temp element.
+- After adding image, image does not replace the placeholder element.